brianthuynh10/bth-project/README.md

 6. Outlier Removal of Calories and Protein
    - I decided to remove the outliers in the calories and protein columns because they would hinder the visualizations and wouldn't allow me to explore the data as well.
 This was done by using the IQR method.

-7. Changed the Protein to Grams:
+7. Changed the Protein and Total Fat to Grams:
    - This purpose of this transformation will be useful for my investigation.
-To do this, we first assume that a person is on 2,000 calorie diet, we take the Perent Daily Value of the recipe multiply it by 50 (the suggested ammount of protein for a 2,000 calorie diet) the divide it by 100 to express the current percentage as a fraction.
+To do this, we first assume that a person is on 2,000 calorie diet, we take the Perent Daily Value of the recipe multiply it by 50 and 65 for Protein and Total Fat, respecitively, then divide it by 100 to express the current percentage as a fraction.

+8. Added a new column called `high_protein`
+  - The column was created from the tags column which contains a string data type that I utilized to determine if the keyword 'high-protein' was in it.
+The purpose of this column is supposed to be boolean type with True/False to help to determine if the recipe is 'high-protein' or not.

 ### Univariate Analysis